IPAM: IP Address Management

 Address View

-The operation and management of subnet addresses are separated into two types of views: editing view and icon view.
+Subnet address operation and management are separated into two types of views: editing view and icon view.

-With this view you get information about the subnet, including statistics on the percentage and number of addresses used (marked as managed).
-You can also export the list to a comma-separated (CSV) format that you can open with any spreadsheet program for editing.
-The IP addresses will be displayed in the form of an icon, and you can choose between two sizes: small (by default) and large.
+Through this view you get information about the subnet, including statistics on the percentage and number of addresses used (marked as managed).
+You may also export the list to a comma-separated (CSV) format that you may open with any spreadsheet program for editing.
+IP addresses will be displayed in the form of an icon, and you may choose between two sizes: small (by default) and large.

-Each IP address has a link at the bottom right to edit it, if you have sufficient privileges.
-If you click on the main icon, a modal window will open with all the information of the IP address, including Agent and associated operating system, configuration, etc. and you can also ping that address.
+Each IP address has a link at the bottom right to edit it, if you have the appropiate privileges.
+If you click on the main icon, a modal window will open with all the information of the IP address, including EndPoint and associated operating system, configuration, etc. and you may also ping that address.

-The ping is done from the machine where the Pandora FMS Console is installed.
+The ping is done from the machine where Pandora FMS Console is installed.

 Edit View

-If you have sufficient permissions you will be able to access the edit view, where the IP addresses will appear as a list.
-You can filter to show the desired addresses, make changes to them and update all at once.
+If you have the appropriate permissions, you will be able to access the edit view, where the IP addresses will appear as a list.
+You may filter to show the desired addresses, make changes and update all at once.

-Some fields are automatically populated by the recognition script, such as the hostname, the associated Pandora FMS Agent, and the operating system.
-You can define these fields as manual and edit them.
+Some fields are automatically filled in by the recognition script, such as the hostname, the associated Pandora FMS EndPoint, and the operating system.
+You may define these fields manually and edit them.

 Fields marked as manual will not be updated by the recognition script.

-- Activate events for an address: When the availability of these addresses changes (stops responding or responds again) or their name changes, an event will be generated.
+- Activate events for an address: When address availability changes (it stops responding or responds again) or their name changes, an event will be generated.
 When an address is created the first time, it will always raise an event.

-- Mark an address as managed: These addresses will be the ones that we recognize as assigned on our network.
-You can filter the IP addresses to only show those marked as managed.
+- Mark an address as managed: These addresses will be the ones you recognize as assigned on your network.
+You may filter the IP addresses to only show those marked as managed.

 - Disable: Disabled IP addresses will not be checked by the handshake script.